neske89/taggable_images/README.md

 - ./vendor/bin/phpunit

 ### Postman collection
-Postman collection was attached to submission email.
+Postman collection was attached in project's root.
 In order to use postman, user should add Postman environment with variable BASE_URL=desygner.test.
 Local file should be attached in post call.

 ### Notes
-- Approach with saving tags in a single field in `images table` and searching by `Like operator` was taken because results (as I concluded by researching Desygner's app) expected to return UNION between all tags.
+- Approach with saving tags in a single field in `images table` and searching by `Like operator` was taken because results expected to return UNION between all tags.
 If intersection was requested, different solution would be applied.
 - Providing `relevance` parameter (with any value) in `Images` call will sort results based on number of tags matched in single row.
 This query needs further optimisation.
 - Code was tested with around 5 000 000 records in the database.